CityOfZion/neon-wallet-db/README.md

 ### Balance data

 Given an address, return the current balance of NEO and GAS, as well as a list of transaction ids and amounts for unspent assets: `https://neo.herokuapp.com/balance/{address}`.
-Knowing these unspent transaction ids is important for light wallets because they need them to send assets!
+Knowing these unspent transaction ids is important for light wallets because [wallets need them to send assets](/docs/Overview.md)!

 For example: